ajit94804/Labnotebook-Team31/README.md

 # Lab Notebook - Team 31

 This repository contains the collaborative project for **Software Tools and Technology**.
-The project was completed using LaTeX and GitHub, demonstrating teamwork and proficiency in Git, C programming, Java, and LaTeX.
+The project was completed using LaTeX and GitHub, demonstrating teamwork and proficiency in Git and LaTeX.

 ## Team Members